 All newly admitted students to the ASU College of Education are admitted as preprofessional education majors.
 Preprofessional students are advised by a team of academic advisors whose primary focus is on preparing students for admission into the Initial Teacher Certification (ITC) program during their junior year.
 Admission to ASU with preprofessional status in the College of Education does not guarantee admission to the ITC program.
 Admission to the ITC is a separate, competitive process.
-Preprofessional students are strongly encouraged to meet each semester with the preprofessional team of advisors to ensure proper progression through their chosen major, and to also benefit from the support services offered by the Office of Student Services.
-It is crucial that all applicants seeking application to the ITC program gain valuable experience with the population of students they intend to teach: the Office of Student Services can provide information on various opportunities to gain such experience.
+Preprofessional students are strongly encouraged to meet each semester with the preprofessional team of advisors to ensure proper progression through their chosen major.
+It is crucial that all applicants seeking application to the ITC program gain valuable experience with the population of students they intend to teach; the Office of Student Services can provide information on various opportunities to gain such experience.
 To schedule an appointment with a preprofessional advisor, call 480/965-5555.